 Managing Depression Among Residents

-Measures the percentage of long-term stay residents who are demonstrating signs of depression.
-Many argue this is a measure of resident quality of life.
+This datapoint is a measure of the percentage of long-term care patients exhibiting signs of depression.
+Many argue that this is a reliable measure of quality of care.

 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term patients who have received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these vaccines indispensable.
+This is a measure of the percent of long-term residents who received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these vaccines critical to patient care.

 Residents Maintain Autonomy